zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 xp: 100
 ```

-Finally we have a resampled series of the heart rate and we have the respiration, both at 32 Hz sampling rate.
+Finally we have a resampled series of the heart rate and we have the respiration signal, both at 32 Hz sampling rate.
 Physiologically, the respiration is modulating the heart rate via the so-called **respiratory sinus arrhythmia**.
 We want to answer two questions:

 (a) How strong is the respiratory sinus arrhythmia is this subject?
 While the strength depends on the respiratory frequency, it can also be considered as a marker of cardiovascular health.